Mark Rivers: Crewe Alexandra

 Mark Rivers was a product of the Crewe Alexandra F.C.
 Academy, signing his first professional contract in May 1994.
+At the same time, he was loaned out to Norwegian 2. divisjon club Sarpsborg FK, and made his debut in the cup against Vålerenga.
+He was diagnosed with mononucleosis and left Sarpsborg in late June.

-He made his Crewe debut on 4 October 1995 coming on as a substitute in an EFL League Cup second round tie against Sheffield Wednesday at Hillsborough.
-He scored his first Crewe goal, again after coming on as a substitute, in Crewe's 8–0 win over Hartlepool United at Gresty Road on 17 October 1995.
-On his first league start, he scored twice in Crewe's 3–1 win over Brentford on 28 October 1995.
+Rivers made his Crewe debut on 4 October 1995 coming on as a substitute in an EFL League Cup second round tie against Sheffield Wednesday at Hillsborough.
+He scored his first Crewe goal, again after coming on as a substitute, in Crewe's 8–0 win over Hartlepool United at Gresty Road.
+On his first league start, he scored twice in Crewe's 3–1 win over Brentford.
 During the 1995–1996 season, he scored 14 goals in all competitions for his home town club.
 The following season he helped Crewe to a Second Division play-off final victory over Brentford that saw the club promoted to the second tier for the first time in its history.
 In the First Division, Rivers scored eight goals in 37 appearances for the Railwaymen during the 1997-98 season, and then scored ten goals in 48 appearances the following season.
 During the 1999–2000 season, he netted nine times in 36 appearances, followed by ten goals in 38 appearances in 2000–01.
 To this point, 25-year-old Rivers had scored 58 goals in 239 games for Crewe.